Dorothy

 Notable People Named Dorothy

-Dorothy Parker was a renowned American poet, writer, and satirist known for her sharp wit and keen observations of 20th-century urban life.
+Dorothy Parker was an American poet, critic, and writer celebrated for her sharp wit and keen observations of 20th-century urban life.

-Dorothy Brown, also known as Dorothy Ann Rabb Brown Cook, is an American lawyer and politician who served as the clerk of the Circuit Court of Cook County from 2000 to 2020.
+Dorothy Brown is an American Democratic lawyer and politician who served as the clerk of the Circuit Court of Cook County from 2000 to 2020.

-Dorothy Irene Height was a prominent African American civil rights and women's rights activist who advocated for the issues of African American women and was a leader in the civil rights movement.
+Dorothy Irene Height was a pioneering civil rights and women's rights activist who championed the interconnected struggles of African-American women and led the National Council of Negro Women for 40 years.

-Dorothy Garrod - Dorothy Annie Elizabeth Garrod was a pioneering English archaeologist specializing in the Palaeolithic period and the first woman to hold a chair at the University of Cambridge.
+Dorothy Garrod was an English archaeologist specializing in the Palaeolithic period and the first woman to hold a chair at Oxford or Cambridge.

-Dorothy Vaughan was an American mathematician and NASA pioneer, known for her groundbreaking work as the first African-American woman to supervise a group of staff at Langley Research Center.
+Dorothy Vaughan was the first African-American woman to supervise staff at NASA's Langley Research Center as a human computer and programmer.

-Dorothy Constance Stratton is best known as the first director of the SPARS, the U.S. Coast Guard Women's Reserve.
+Dorothy Constance Stratton is celebrated as the inaugural director of the SPARS, the U.S. Coast Guard Women's Reserve.

-Elizabeth Meriwether Gilmer, known as Dorothy Dix, was a pioneering American journalist and advice columnist with a massive global readership and a strong advocate for women's suffrage.
+Dorothy Dix was a pioneering American journalist and advice columnist who championed women's suffrage.

-Dorothy Stuart Hamill is a retired American figure skater, known for winning the 1976 Olympic and World championships in ladies' singles.
+Dorothy Stuart Hamill is a retired American figure skater who won both the Olympic and World championships in ladies' singles in 1976.

 Meena Kumari Singh